 Further south, Banks Peninsula is still our favourite wildlife destination.
 You can swim with the native Hector’s dolphins or kayak alongside them before watching little blue penguins make their way back to shore after a day out catching fish.
 What’s more, Akaroa is an absolutely charming little village to explore.

-Oamaru, on the east coast, is interesting firstly because of its high concentration of impressive Victorian architecture but also because it boasts the largest blue penguin colony in the world.
+Oamaru, on the east coast, is interesting firstly because of its high concentration of impressive Victorian architecture but also because it boasts the largest and best places to see blue penguins colony in the world.
 You can see them at dusk coming back from the sea and crossing roads to hide under buildings for the night - but make sure you don’t miss out choose the guided option.
 Oamaru is also the first place you’re likely to see another native species - the endangered yellow eyed penguin otherwise known as Hoiho.

-So there you are, proof that while we may be lacking in land mammals of the native kind New Zealand’s wildlife certainly doesn’t have to be too envious of other destinations.
+So there you are, proof that while we may be lacking in land mammals of the native kind New Zealand Wildlife certainly doesn’t have to be too envious of other destinations.